nt246/NTRES-6100-data-science/assignments/assignment_5.md

 ## Instructions: Please read through this before you begin

-  - This assignment is due by **10pm on Wednesday 03/17/20**.
+-   This assignment is due by **10pm on Thursday 03/03/20**.
 Please upload it using your personal GitHub repository for this class.

 -   Please name your R markdown file `assignment_5.Rmd` and the knitted markdown file `assignment_5.md`.

 -   For this assignment, please **reproduce this markdown file** using R markdown.
 This includes the followings:

     -   **Reproduce this markdown template**, except for this list of instructions which you **don’t** have to include.
 Pay attention to all the formating in this file, including bullet points, bolded characters, inserted code chunks, headings, text colors, blank lines, etc.

     -   Have all your code embedded within the R markdown file, and show **BOTH your code and plots** in the knitted markdown file.

     -   When a verbal response is needed, answer by editing the part in the R markdown template where it says “Write your response here”.

     -   Use R Markdown functionalities to **hide messages and warnings when needed**.
 (Suggestion: messages and warnings can often be informative and important, so please examine them carefully and only turn them off when you finish the exercise).

 -   Please note that Exercise 2.8 and 2.9 are **optional**.

 <br>